Sailboat Charter Vacation

 Bozburun.
 This charming village eighteen miles from

-Keci Buku sits at the head of
+Keci Buku sits at the head of a magnificent natural harbor home to the 1987 America's Cup challenger

-a magnificent natural harbor surrounded in antiquity by a Rhodian deme known as Thymnus.
-Though the
+Heart Of America.
+Though surrounded in antiquity by a Rhodian deme known as

-that as far back as the Hellenistic period between Alexander and Augustus Bozburun as today was a
+evidence.
+It is likely, however, that as far back as the Hellenistic period between Alexander and

-center of shipbuilding activity.
-The village is otherwise a summer resort distinguished by a
+Augustus, Bozburun as today was a center of wooden shipbuilding activity.
+The village is otherwise a

 Loryma.
 A maritime settlement fourteen miles from

-fortress here dates from the third
+Bozburun, the magnificent Rhodian fortress here dates from the

-century BC while the two acropolei are Chersonese and
+third century BC while the two acropolei are Chersonese and centuries older.
+The anchorage during 394 BC

-while it prepared to end Sparta's sea supremacy in a battle fought off Datca.
-Numbering more
+harbored the Persian fleet of Conon the Athenian while it prepared to end Sparta's sea supremacy in a

 can be the swimming.

 Ciftlik.
-Fifteen miles east of Loryma,
+Fifteen miles east of Loryma, Ciftlik

-beach village set in a striking mountain cul-de-sac behind Ciftlik Island.
-While no evidence
+(ancient Phalarus) is a beach village set in a striking mountain cul-de-sac behind Ciftlik Island.
+While

-of ancient Phalarus remains, nor of the argonaut of the same name, there is a pleasant ambience
+no evidence of ancient Phalarus remains, nor of the argonaut of the same name, there is a pleasant ambience

 during settled weather.

 Kumlu Buku.
 Ancient Amos five miles NE of Ciftlik.
+Ruins atop

-the beach, including extensive coursed polygonal walls, inscribed blocks, and an altar to
+a bluff above the beach, including extensive coursed polygonal walls, inscribed blocks, and an altar to

 Dionysus (see Greek Gods To Know).
-On the beach below is
+On the beach below is a delightful

-a delightful luncheon stop belonging to the Hotel Dionysus, while at the other end of the beach
+luncheon stop belonging to the Hotel Dionysus, while at the other end of the beach is a restaurant featuring

-is a restaurant featuring superb Beijing cuisine and unsurpassed ice cream crepes.
+superb Beijing cuisine and unsurpassed ice cream crepes.

 Marmaris.
-Seven miles north of Kumlu Buku, slight
+Seven miles north of Kumlu Buku, slight remains of

-found behind the Tansas parking
+ancient Physcus may be found behind the Tansas parking facility

-in 1522 to house Suleiman The Magnificent while his fleet and armies assembled for the conquest of
+Magnificent while his fleet and armies assembled for the conquest of Rhodes now houses ancient statue torsos,

-Rhodes now houses ancient statue torsos, heads, bas-reliefs, column pedestals, stellae, and amphora.
+heads, bas-reliefs, column pedestals, stellae, and amphora.
+Yacht-voyeurism, like Donald's "Marla" (present

-one of the megayachts belonging to the Uzan family, beneficiaries of almost three billion dollars in
+name unknown) and "Airwaves," one of the megayachts belonging to the Uzan family, beneficiaries of almost

-long-overdue advances from Motorola and Nokia.
-In 480 BC, however, voyeurs watched Artemisia the
+three billion dollars in un-repaid advances from Motorola and Nokia.
+In 480 BC, however, voyeurs watched

-Elder outfit galleys here for the Persian Xerxes, each about 128' in length and propelled by 170
+Artemisia the Elder outfit galleys here for the Persian Xerxes, each about 128' in length and propelled by 170

 Carian oarsmen.